 - When I was in high school, there were no high fashion photo shoots.
 We went to the local studio and had backdrops that looked like outside.

 - Trash the dress?
 Maternity sessions?
 Boudoir Maternity Sessions?

 Every type of session was new and unheard of at one time.
-So for those of you that strive to be a Documentary Style Photographer like we talk about here at Fearless and Framed, please keep this in mind!
+So for those of you that strive to be a Documentary Family Photographer like we talk about here at Fearless and Framed, please keep this in mind!

 We have this new-ish style we are bringing to the industry and it won’t be built up over night.
 I see Facebook Page after Page and website after website of similar photography.
 I call it the photography epidemic (which may make me kind of a snob).
 I see many sessions with beautifully coordinated outfits, in a beautiful location, being directed by the photographer to provoke smiles and laughter.
 And they are amazing images!
 Truly.
 Canvas-worthy, incredible photos.
 I think it drives me so crazy, because I once shot in that style like it was the only way.
 I felt I had to in order to get bookings.
 (More on that whole topic here: Letter to Photographers).
 If you are selling something outside of the “norm,” it’s only natural for clients to be like (insert DJ stopping the track sound), “Wait, what?!”

 It’s important to understand when selling something unfamiliar to your target market, it’s going to take extra effort on your part to help them understand.

 When our potential clients are see their friends’ sessions and some even having experienced a usual session themselves, expect them to assume how it’s all gonna roll.
 Some may run for the hills out of fear of spending money on something that is different.
 When you start to consistently show and promote your documentary style sessions to the world, people will pick up on it.
 In any kind of photo session, you are going to get a whole lot of no’s about booking before you get a solid yes.
 This is true with any kind of sales – network marketing, selling a car, anything.
 Get over it.